Pierce Sweeney: Swindon Town

 On 11 June 2021, Sweeney signed a two-year deal with Swindon Town to begin on 1 July 2021, after rejecting an offer from Exeter City.
 His contract was terminated by mutual consent on 2 July 2021, with Sweeney stating that 'due to family circumstances at this current moment I am unable to fulfil relocating to be part of the team'.

 Exeter City return

-Following his abrupt departure from Swindon, Sweeney returned to Exeter City on 8 July 2021.
-He was vice-captain as Exeter secured a return to League One for the first time since 2012.
+Following his abrupt departure from Swindon Town, Sweeney returned to Exeter City on 8 July 2021.
+He was vice-captain as Exeter City secured a return to League One for the first time since 2012.
 In June 2022, Sweeney signed a new two-year deal with the club.

-On 14th January 2023, in his first match as club captain following the departure of Matt Jay, Sweeney made his 300th appearance for Exeter in all competitions.
+On 14 January 2023, in his first match as club captain following the departure of Matt Jay, Sweeney made his 300th appearance for Exeter City in all competitions.
+At the end of the 2022–23 season, Sweeney was chosen as Exeter's Player of the Year.

 International career

 Sweeney has represented the Republic of Ireland at under-U17, under-U19, and under-U21 levels.